 - The request must be received by the Provost's Office or designee, in writing, within two weeks of the date of the letter from the curricular department chair or the dean of CPCE.
 Before a student can appeal to the Academic Discipline Board, the procedures listed above must be followed.

 - The Board has jurisdiction over acts of alleged academic dishonesty/ misconduct, behavior unbecoming a student, and/or violations of published Wentworth policies and procedures in the academic environment involving: the four colleges; the Alumni Library; the Learning Center; and the Office of the Provost.
 Alleged student misconduct outside the jurisdiction of the Academic Discipline Board will be referred to the Director of Community Standards.
 Should there be a question of jurisdiction, the Director of Student Achievement and Academic Relations and the Director of Community Standards will decide whether the Academic Discipline Board, Director of Community Standards, or the Community Standards Board will review the incident.

 - Membership is comprised of the academic department chairs and the dean of CPCE or his/her designee.
 The department chair/the dean of CPCE from the department where the offense occurred does not vote.
 The Director of Student Achievement and Academic Relations will chair the board as a non-voting member.

 - A minimum of five voting members, excluding the chair, will constitute a quorum on the decision of the Board.

 - Hearing Process

 - Students will be notified in writing of the charges, date, time, and location of the hearing.
-The hearing will be scheduled as soon as possible after receipt of either the written appeal from the student or the written request for the hearing from the department head or the Dean of CPCE.
+The hearing will be scheduled as soon as possible after receipt of either the written appeal from the student or the written request for the hearing from the department chair or the dean of CPCE.